ripl-org/sirad/README.md

 There is a single command line script included, `sirad`.
 Run `$ sirad --help`.

 `sirad` supports the following arguments:
-* `process` - convert raw data files into deidentified files
+* `process` - convert raw data files into deidentified files.
-* `stage` - stage the processed data files into a local sqlite database
+* `stage` - stage the processed data files into a local sqlite database.
-* `research` - create a deiden
+* `research` - create a research version of the database, with a unique anonymous identifier (SIRAD_ID), with the staged tables.

 The following file formats are supported:
 * csv - change delimiter with delimiter option